The most fundamental “Earth” science

 A unique “additional major” in geology

-If you are majoring in environmental sciences with the environmental geology option (Temple College of Forestry and Agriculture) or in geography with a geology minor, your required geology courses have been arranged to make it possible for you to complete a second major in geology during the normal four-year period for the bachelor's degree.
+If you are majoring in environmental science with a geology minor (Temple College of Forestry and Agriculture) or in geography with a geology minor, your required geology courses have been arranged to make it possible for you to complete an additional major in geology during the normal four-year period for the bachelor's degree.
 Contact the Department of Geology for advising.